wasp-lang/wasp/web/docs/auth/overview.md

 #### `onAuthFailedRedirectTo: String` <Required />

 The route to which Wasp should redirect unauthenticated user when they try to access a private page (i.e., a page that has `authRequired: true`).
-Check out these [essentials docs on auth](../tutorial/auth#adding-auth-to-the-project) to see an example of usage.
+Check out these [essential docs on auth](../tutorial/auth#adding-auth-to-the-project) to see an example of usage.

 #### `onAuthSucceededRedirectTo: String`